nnirror/wax/README.md

 Converts an input value in `hz` to its equivalent number in `samples`.

 ## less
-Computes the boolean representation of whether `signal in 1` is greater than `signal in 2`.
+Computes the boolean representation of whether `input 1` is greater than `input 2`.

 ## limi
-Applies a peak-limiter to `signal in 1`.
+Applies a peak-limiter to `input 1`.

 ## lpf
-Applies a low-pass filter to `signal in`.
+Applies a low-pass filter to `input`.
 - `cutoff` controls the center frequency of the filter.
 - `q` controls the resonance of the filter at the cutoff.

 ## microphone input
-Returns the selected `microphone input` device as a signal.
-Due to web audio API limitations, the first two input channels of the microphone are available via `signal out 1` and `signal out 2`.
-If the microphone has one input channel, that channel will be available on `signal out 1`.
+Returns the selected microphone input device as a signal.
+Due to web audio API limitations, the first two input channels of the microphone are available via `output 1` and `output 2`.
+If the microphone has one input channel, that channel will be available on `output 1`.

 **NOTE:** if audio is muted when a microphone is added, audio will resume so that the microphone is created correctly.

 ## mix
-Mixes `signal in 1` and `signal in 2` together using a `crossfade` parameter between 0 and 1.
+Mixes `input 1` and `input 2` together using a `crossfade` parameter between 0 and 1.
 A `crossfade` value of 0.5 will mix the signals together equally, and a `crossfade` value of 0 or 1 will return only the signal at that input.

 ## motion
 Outputs two floats between -1 and 1 corresponding to the device's orientation in space.